cassiozen/mithryn-ttrpg/combat.md

 ### Auto hit and Exploding Dice

-Any die showing a 12 is always a hit (regardless of the target's DF).
+Any die that that rolled its maximum number (a 12 for a d12, for example) is always a hit (regardless of the target’s DF).
 Plus, it may be rolled again for another chance to score a hit.
 These extra rolls can also explode.

 ### Double attacks

-If the player wants to use both their actions to perform two attacks, the second attack is considered "rushed":
+If the player wants to use both their actions to perform two attacks, the second attack is considered “rushed”:

 - The first attack uses the weapon’s normal Damage dice.
 - The second attack is rushed and uses the weapon’s Rushed Damage dice instead.

-Players don't have to resolve each attack in sequence - they can add the number of dice listed in both "Damage" and "Rushed Damage" entries and roll at once.
+Players don’t have to resolve each attack in sequence - they can add the number of dice listed in both “Damage” and “Rushed Damage” entries and roll at once.

 ## Reactions

-Reactions are actions performed out of the player's turn.
+Reactions are actions performed out of the player’s turn.
 PCs are free to take a reaction at any time during combat, but they do count as one action: they will start their turn with only 1 action.
 The reactions are:

 ### Interpose

-If a creature in the same zone would be struck with an attack, you can push them out of the way and become the new target of the attack.
+If a creature in the same zone would be struck with an attack, you can push it out of the way and become the new target of the attack.
+Note: A PC must declare that they are interposing when the attack is announced, before the roll/result.

 ### Help

 Grant an ally automatic hits if the player can reasonably explain to the GM how you could help in a given situation.
 The GM may call for an attribute check or grant it automatically, depending on how good the idea is.
-The GM then determines how many of the ally's weapon dice hit automatically without having to roll.
+The GM then determines how many of the ally’s weapon dice hit automatically without having to roll.